 • Multiple brute force attacks against the user’s business email from several foreign companies.

-• The analyst escalated the incident to senior Active-SOC leadership, who then isolatesd the impacted host endpoint from all external and internal communications, before contacting the involved partner about the incident and providing additional remediation advice.
+• The analyst escalated the incident to senior Active-SOC leadership, who then isolated the impacted host endpoint from all external and internal communications, before contacting the involved partner about the incident and providing additional remediation advice.

 It is the APG and Active-SOC’s assessment that there is a roughly even chance that the initial compromise of the user’s host endpoint may have been initiated by a social engineering attack, leading to the installation of the malicious “asana.msix” file from which the other malicious activity spawned.